ezahpizza/ezahpizza/README.md

 ![My Art Collage](./assets/banner.jpg)
-yes the all of the art included is mine, you absolutely may not steal it :)

 #  about me:
 hey there! i/m prateek, a curious computer science undergrad passionate about building smart, scalable, and human-friendly tech.